 Claire Surgenor, Director-at-large; R.N. (retired)

-Claire was born and raised on a homestead-type farm in Manitoba.
-She is the second oldest of 11 siblings.
-In her small village, people worked together to create a healthy, caring, resilient and sustainable community.
+Claire was born and raised on a homestead-type farm.
+She is the second oldest of 11 siblings and lived in a small village where people worked together to create a healthy, caring, resilient and sustainable community.

 Don Giberson, Founder and Board President, Small Business Owner

 Don is a former Communications and Electronics Engineer in the Canadian army, worked in direct and retail sales, owned and operated a Subway franchise for 5 years and, since 2004, has been the founder and President of DreamCrafters, Inc., an international training and coaching company.

 Don worked on The People’s Platform, a civic engagement project for the municipal elections in Hamilton, Ontario in 2014, that invited people to propose policies they wanted their next city council to adopt.
 He went on to launch The People’s Platform, a federally incorporated not-for-profit that worked on the 2015 federal election.

 Don is also a volunteer instructor for the “Global Challenges, Local Solutions” course at Vancouver Island University’s Elder College.

 He is a member of IAP2 Canada (International Association for Public Participation, Canada) and serves on the Boards of several other organizations including the Island Community Solar Cooperative (Board Secretary) and the Partners in Possibility Foundation (Board Treasurer).

 Lee Solstory, Board Secretary; RN (retired), Herbalist, Aromatherapist

 Lee is been actively engaged in sustainability for decades.